qbio-gsk/qbio-gsk/bootcamp/schedule.md

  - Getting started (Lee)
     - Do you have a laptop and the internet?
     - Do you have terminal?
 (If PC download from here: https://git-for-windows.github.io/)
-    - Download RStudio from here: https://www.rstudio.com/
+    - Download R and RStudio from these places: https://cran.revolutionanalytics.com/ (R-3.2.3.pkg) and https://www.rstudio.com/

 ( Depending on how well we're doing, coffee break either here)